Healthy living and physical activity are beneficial at any age; it’s never too late to start healthier habits.

 Fighting the Fall

-Talk to your healthcare provider about falls and what you can do to prevent them.
-Each year, almost one-third of adults age 65 and older fall, resulting in hospitalizations and many deaths.
-Getting rid of throw rugs, installing easy-to-grab bars in the bathroom and altering medication regimens can minimize the potential for a tumble.
+Talk to your care provider and caregiver about falls and what you can do to prevent them.
+Each year, almost one-third of adults age 65 and older fall, resulting in hospitalizations.
+Removing area rugs, installing grab bars in the bathroom, keeping your pathway clear of debris are just some of the things that can be done.

 British Columbians are one of the healthiest populations in Canada.
 We can make choices for ourselves and our families that make a real difference in our ability to remain healthy and active now, and enjoy life to its fullest in the future.
 While healthy living may mean different things to different people, B.C. is committed to helping people of all ages achieve the best in health.